Mappers

 that will be interpolated.

-Therefore, the approximation to calculate the interpolatoin in the to-point is rewritten as follows:
+Therefore, the approximation to calculate the interpolation in the to-point is rewritten as follows:

 The coefficients vector \boldsymbol{c} can now be calculated based only on the coordinates by solving the system